Play, Creche and Out of School Care

 Next Event:

-Play in the Park activity programme will be available from Monday 10th July 2023 at 15 different venues across Stirling throughout the summer.
+Stirling Council's free Play in the Park activity programme will be available from Monday 30 June at 18 different venues across Stirling throughout the summer of 2025.

-The Play in the Park events are hosted within open green spaces, school grounds or within play parks in the Stirling Council area.
+Play In The Park events are hosted within open green spaces, school grounds or within play parks in the Stirling Council area.

-The team set up a variety of marquees to provide a wide range of intergenerational play activities for children and families to access over a 3 hour period.
+The team set up a variety of marquees to provide a wide range of intergenerational play activities for children and families to access over a three-hour period.

 Creche Services